marksowell/aws-account-finder/README.md

 # AWS Account Finder
-Find the AWS Account ID from any S3 Bucket
+Find an AWS Account ID from any S3 Bucket

 ## Introduction